7 Best Apps for Meal Planning

 4. Mealime

 Mealime is built around planning guest or family meals the easy way.
-You can create a new profile for everyone you’re preparing a meal for, which can include their allergies, eating habits, likes, and dislikes.
+You can create a new profile for everyone you’re preparing a meal, including their allergies, eating habits, likes, and dislikes.

 You can also build a profile for your entire family or couples.

 Once you’ve created profiles, you can search for recipes that match all those needs.
-Click on any recipe in the search results, and you will get the necessary ingredients that you can add to your grocery list and step-by-step instructions on how to prepare the meals.
+Click on any recipe in the search results, and you will get the necessary ingredients to add to your grocery list and step-by-step instructions on how to prepare the meals.

-Recent updates to Mealime comprise new recipes, refined older recipes, custom serving sizes, enhancements to delivery integration with Instacart, overhauled recipe descriptions, etc.
+Recent updates to Mealime include new recipes, refined older recipes, custom serving sizes, enhancements to delivery integration with Instacart, overhauled recipe descriptions, and more.

 5. Paprika

-Paprika makes the meal prepping process interactive.
-The recipe manager provides features such as recipe search, forming lists, and planning meals for a certain amount of time.
+Paprika makes the meal-prepping process interactive.
+The recipe manager provides features such as recipe search, forming lists, and planning meals for a certain time.

-You also get tools to make the meal prepping process more thorough.
-You can automatically customize ingredients and check them off as you add them to your dish.
+You also get tools to make the meal-prepping process more thorough.
+For example, you can automatically customize ingredients and check them off as you add them to your dish.

-If you’re cooking for a lot of people, Paprika will adjust the ingredient rations accordingly.
+If you’re cooking for many people, Paprika will adjust the ingredient rations accordingly.
 Paprika also makes your trips to the grocery store more fulfilling by providing a list organized by aisles in the grocery store.

 Updates to the app now allow you to enter a recipe description in case you can’t remember the recipe’s name